 C-QUR Surgical Mesh

 Atrium Medical Corporation, now a part of the Maquet Getinge Group, originally designed and manufactured its C-QUR line of surgical mesh for hernia repair.
 The FDA originally cleared the Atrium C-QUR mesh through the 510(k) process in 2006.
-These meshes are intended to be permanent implants.
+That process only requires the manufacturer to show the new device is substantially similar to a device previously on the market.
+C-QUR meshes are intended to be permanent implants.

 Atrium intended C-QUR for surgical repair of inguinal hernias using the IPOM technique.
-Surgeons may also use the mesh for chest wall reconstruction, reinforcing fascia — a thin sheet of fibrous tissue enclosing muscle or organs — and traumatic and surgical wounds.
-This type of mesh is called a tissue-separating mesh because it is coated with a bioabsorbable film that is meant to keep mesh from touching internal organs and prevent mesh adhesions.
-In its marketing materials, Atrium claims the O3FA coating “has been shown to minimize tissue attachment to mesh.”
+Surgeons may also use the mesh for chest-wall reconstruction, reinforcing fascia — a thin sheet of fibrous tissue enclosing muscle or organs — and traumatic and surgical wounds.

 Physiomesh and Proceed